 When a relationship ends, the financial impact can be as stressful as the emotional one.
-Many people discover that debts they managed together are overwhelming when paid alone.

 Debt becomes hard to manage after a separation when: